Error analysis for hybrid finite element/neural network discretizations

 \subsection{Error estimate using a global network update}

-We will start with a simplified setting, where there is only one patch that covers the complete domain, $\patch = \Omega_h$, compare Definition~\ref{def:patch}.
+We will start with a simplified setting, where there is only one patch that covers the complete domain, $U_\patch =\{\Omega\}$, which is possible as by construction there holds $\overline\Omega=\bigcup_{T\in\Omega_{h_\patch}}\overline{T}$, compare Definition~\ref{def:patch}.
 Here, the hybrid finite element solution is directly given by

-For brevity of notation we simply write $u_\NN = u_H + \NN(f)$, implicitly assuming that the network also receives values of the coarse mesh solution $u_H \in V_H$ corresponding to $f$ as an input.
+see Definition~\ref{def:hybrid solution}.
+In order to indicate, that the Poisson equation is approximately solved with right hand side $f_i\in\mathcal{F}$ , we also use the notation $u_h^{i}$ and $u_H^{i}$ for the fine and coarse grid solution, respectively, and